 Let’s be honest, almost every parent have their own social media accounts.
-But not every parent involved in social media, that why it is more hard for them to because they aren’t raised on social media.
+But not every parent involved in social media, that why it is harder for them to because they aren’t raised on social media.
 Parents should make sure that their children are using social media in positive ways.

-During a session in Bethel Elementary School in Simpsonville, Rock Flyod showed some videos to small crowd of parents which shows that how quickly and easy it is to find information about young people online.
-Cyber Crime Department explained to parents that they used make arrests daily, capturing predators that used the internet to target teens.
-A lot of times they find a lot pictures come from internet, that some from facebook and other social media sites, that pictures might look innocent to you when you post them but there are so many predators how can misuse your pictures.
+During a session in Bethel Elementary School in Simpsonville, Rock Floyd showed some videos to small crowd of parents which shows that how quickly and easy it is to find information about young people online.
+Cyber Crime Department explained to parents that they used to make arrests daily, capturing predators that used the internet to target teens.
+A lot of times they find a lot of pictures come from the internet, that some from Facebook and other social media sites, that pictures might look innocent to you when you post them but there are so many predators how can misuse your pictures.
 Mostly all teenagers use so many other social media accounts.
-Some of the parents will surprised to know that their children have a social media accounts on the sites from which they are not familiar.
+Some of the parents will be surprised to know that their children have social media accounts on the sites from which they are not familiar.

 Here is a list of some of the most popular social media networking sites used by teenagers:

 What parents can do to keep their teens safe on social media?

 - Parents should openly communicate with their teens.
 It is most important that your child feel safe and comfortable to share their thoughts with you because the fear of punishment can result in dispatched and disloyal behaviour of your child.
 Be friendly to your child.

 - Get to know the social networks your teen are using like Facebook, Twitter, Instagram, Snapchat.
 Common Sense Media is a good source of information for keeping up with the latest social media networks and advice from experts on how to approach your teens with difficult topics such as sexting and cyberbullying.
 For any kind of help, you can contact us online at www.myfitbrain.in.